Hyppo-X: A Scalable Exploratory Framework for Analyzing Complex Phenomics Data: Abstract

 \section{Abstract}

-{ Phenomics is an emerging branch of modern biology, which uses high throughput phenotyping tools to capture multiple environment and phenotypic trait measurements, at a massive scale.
-The resulting high dimensional data sets represent a treasure trove of information for providing an indepth understanding of how multiple factors interact and contribute to control the growth and behavior of different plant crop genotypes.
-However, computational tools that can parse through such high dimensional data sets and aid in extracting plausible hypothesis are currently lacking.
-In this paper, we present a new algorithmic approach to effectively decode and characterize the role of environment on phenotypic traits, from complex phenomic data.
-To the best of our knowledge, this effort represents the first application of topological data analysis on phenomics data.\\ We applied this novel algorithmic approach on a real-world maize data set.
-Our results demonstrate the ability of our approach to delineate emergent behavior among subpopulations, as dictated by one or more environmental factors; notably, our approach shows how the environment plays a key role in determining the phenotypic behavior of one of the two genotypes.
+Phenomics is an emerging branch of modern biology that uses high throughput phenotyping tools to capture multiple environmental and phenotypic traits, often at massive spatial and temporal scales.
+The resulting high dimensional data represent a treasure trove of information for providing an in-depth understanding of how multiple factors interact and contribute to the overall growth and behavior of different genotypes.
+However, computational tools that can parse through such complex data and aid in extracting plausible hypotheses are currently lacking.
+In this paper, we present \hyppox, a new algorithmic approach to visually explore complex phenomics data and in the process characterize the role of environment on phenotypic traits.
+We model the problem as one of unsupervised structure discovery, and use emerging principles from algebraic topology and graph theory for discovering higher-order structures of complex phenomics data.
+We present an open source software which has interactive visualization capabilities to facilitate data navigation and hypothesis formulation.
+We test and evaluate \hyppox{} on two real-world plant (maize) data sets.
+Our results demonstrate the ability of our approach to delineate divergent subpopulation-level behavior.
+Notably, our approach shows how environmental factors could influence phenotypic behavior, and how that effect varies across different genotypes and different time scales.
+To the best of our knowledge, this effort provides one of the first approaches to systematically formalize the problem of hypothesis extraction for phenomics data.
+Considering the infancy of the phenomics field, tools that help users explore complex data and extract plausible hypotheses in a data-guided manner will be critical to future advancements in the use of such data.

-Source code for our implementation and test data are freely available with detailed instructions at \href{https://xperthut.github.io/HYPPO-X}{https://xperthut.github.io/HYPPO-X}. }